wez/wezterm/docs/config/lua/wezterm.plugin/list.md

 * `url`: The URL of the plugin repo, as provided to the `wezterm.plugin.require` function
 * `component`: The encoded name of the plugin, derived from the repo URL
-* `plugin_dir`: The absolute location of the plugin checkout in the Wexterm runtime directory.
+* `plugin_dir`: The absolute location of the plugin checkout in the Wezterm runtime directory.
 Use this to set the plugin path if needed